latest nhpb_banner 1__compressed

 How to Save Money

-Subsidies are in place for parents who work more than a certain number of hours per week, that attend school, or participate in approved training or educational activities.
-Support is also available in an effort to prevent children from being placed into foster care homes.
+Subsidies are in place for low-income parents who work more than a certain number of hours per week, that attend school, or participate in approved training or educational activities.
+Free or cheap child care is also available in Idaho in an effort to prevent children from being placed into foster care homes.

 Be aware that children under age 13 from eligible low income families may be enrolled in the program.
 The age limit of 13 can be raised to up to 19 years of age for children with special needs.
 This includes children from working poor and families who are not capable of self-care or who may be under court supervision.